What Influences Your Choice of a New Boiler?

-Floor Standing or Wall Mounted Boiler?
+Floor Standing or Wall Mounted Boilers

-Most of the modern boilers intended for single-family homes are designed to be mounted into walls.
+Most of the modern boilers intended for single-family homes are designed to be mounted on walls.
 Exceptions exist for boilers that come with integrated high volume pressure tanks, as well as for boilers with high electric power capacity (more than 30 kW), although small power boilers can also be designed as floor standing.

 Floor Standing Boilers

-A 'floor boiler' usually resembles a refrigerator, in that the shape and size look similar and thus, it can be easily installed in a specially designed closet, boiler or workshop room.
+A 'floor boiler' usually resembles a refrigerator, in that the shape and size look similar, thus, it can be easily installed in a specially designed closet, boiler room, or workshop.
 A system like this would not ruin your room’s decor, whereas most of the connecting pipes and fittings are hidden under one big case.

 Wall Mounted Boilers

+It is important to know the difference between condensing vs non-condensing boilers.
 By burning fuel, conventional boilers cannot take full advantage of the energy capacity a fossil fuel like gas or oil has to offer.
-A significant amount of heat, dubbed ‘latent heat’, is being wasted along with the water vapour that is pushed up the chimney together with combustion products.
-In order to use the boiler’s ‘latent heat’, it is necessary to trigger the process of water vapour condensation, by cooling down the exhaust gases.
-Only condensing boilers are capable of achieving the required level of condensation that will result in additional heating capacity being generated.
-Thus, the efficiency rate of a condensing boiler is about 10-11% higher, compared to the one of conventional boilers.
-Consequently, condensing boilers consume less fuel for producing heat, and therefore, will make the heating of your house significantly cheaper.
+A significant amount of heat, dubbed 'latent heat', is being wasted along with the water vapour that is pushed up the chimney together with combustion products.

-Boilers with Manual or Automatic Control?
+Boilers with Manual or Automatic Control

-According to the Ofgem’s regulatory framework, before the onset of the next heating season, boilers should be subjected to a thorough verification process conducted by a certified specialist.
+According to the Ofgem’s regulatory framework, before the onset of the next heating season, boilers should be subject to a thorough verification process conducted by a certified specialist.

-The most common method for adjusting the work of a boiler is using a mechanical thermostat.
-Its immediate role will be to constantly monitor the room's temperature levels, based on which it will turn on or turn off the boiler until the owner’s desired temperature levels are reached.
+The most common method for adjusting the a boiler is using a mechanical thermostat.
+Its immediate role is to constantly monitor the room's temperature levels, based on which it will turn on or off the boiler until the owner’s desired temperature levels are reached.

-If you have decided to purchase a boiler, but you are not sure whether to choose a floor standing boiler or a wall mounted one, we are ready to help you.
-Fill out the form on this page with your personal preferences and information, and we will provide you with up to four different suppliers of boilers.
+Fill in the form above with your personal preferences and details, and we will provide you with up to 4 quotes from different suppliers of boilers.
 You are free to choose the offer that best suits your needs.
-The service is free, without obligation, and takes only a few minutes.
+The service is free and without obligation, and takes only a few minutes.